khaledtamer22/CloudFormation-IAC-Udgram-App/README.md

 ## 3- Create your stack

-Using the following command in your project path  your stack will  be created :
+Using the following command in your cmd at your project path to create the stack:

 `aws cloudformation create-stack --stack-name UdgramApp --template-body file://final-project-starter.yml  --parameters file://server-parameters.json --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --region=us-west-1`